-Our ultimate aim is to maintain metabolic health and prevent the development of metabolic disorders and their complications.
-Our direct aim for the next 5 years is to gain better understanding of the underlying mechanisms that drive metabolic disorders and to contribute to the prevention and/or treatment (via nutritional or pharmacological interventions) of metabolic disease development.
+Our ultimate aim is to help patients suffering from metabolic disease and understand how to maintain metabolic health and prevent the development of metabolic disorders and their complications.
+Our direct aim for the next 5 years is to refine our understanding of the underlying mechanisms that drive metabolic disorders and to contribute to the prevention and/or treatment (via nutritional or pharmacological interventions) of metabolic disease development.
 To this end, novel therapeutic strategies will be tested in our translational models to contribute as much as possible to the prediction of the ultimate clinical effectiveness.

-In general, the overall theme of our research is to understand the transitions from natural metabolic homeostasis towards metabolic disorders and towards the development of complications.
-In addition, to unravel the underlying mechanisms in order to investigate whether it is possible to prevent these transitions or intervene to reverse them.
+The overarching theme of our research is to understand and unravel the mechanisms of the transitions from a healthy state to metabolic disorders and ultimately to complications, in order to investigate whether it is possible to prevent these transitions or intervene to reverse them.

-Depending on the disease stage, the purpose of a study can be:
+Depending on the disease stage, the purpose of a study will be:

-- To monitor metabolic disorder development and prevent, attenuate or reverse the disease development. - To monitor the development of disease complications and try to prevent attenuate or reverse their development.
+- To monitor metabolic disorder development and prevent, attenuate or reverse the disease development. - To monitor the development of disease complications and try to prevent, attenuate or reverse their development.